nikhiljha/blog/src/site/index.md

 layout: layouts/base.njk
 ---

+## Who am I?

+Not entirely sure, but I'll figure it out.

 ## What is this website?

-On this website you'll find...
+This is my personal website!
+Here, you might find...

 - Blog posts
-- Cool demos (not linked)
+- Demos
-- Past Projects
+- Projects
 - ... more?

-I moved from Hexo > Wordpress > 11ty very recently, so things are still baking.

 <p class="dark_notifier">Because of your system (or browser) configuration, this website is being displayed in <b>dark mode</b>.
-Images may be displayed with inverted colors.</p>
+Images may be displayed with inverted colors where appropriate.</p>